tocco/tocco-docs/framework/configuration/s3-properies.rst

 =============

-Example for the properties file: s3.properties Framework/src/nice2/customer/test/etc/s3.properties
+Example for the properties file: ``customer/${CUSTOMER}/etc/s3.properties``

 ..
 Note::
-    The propertie-file contains the access to the default tocco bucket
+    The properties file contains the credentials to the default tocco bucket.

 .. code-block:: java